-No A WARRANTS

-THIS WARRANT CERTIFICATE WILL BE VOID IF NOT EXERCISED PRIOR

-TO 5:00 P.M.
-NEW YORK CITY TIME, []

-CRYOPORT, INC.

-A WARRANT CERTIFICATE

-THIS CERTIFIES THAT, for value received, [] ("Warrantholder") is the registered holder of [] Warrants (the "Warrant" or "Warrants") to purchase fully paid and non-assessable shares of common stock, par value \$0.001 per share (the "Share" or "Shares"), of CRYOPORT, INC., a Nevada corporation (the "Company").

-1. Terms and Exercise of A Warrants.
+No A WARRANTS THIS WARRANT CERTIFICATE WILL BE VOID IF NOT EXERCISED PRIOR TO 5:00 P.M.
+NEW YORK CITY TIME, [ CRYOPORT, INC. A WARRANT CERTIFICATE THIS CERTIFIES THAT, for value received, [] ("Warrantholder") is the registered holder of [] Warrants (the "Warrant" or "Warrants") to purchase fully paid and non-assessable shares of common stock, par value \$0.001 per share (the "Share" or "Shares"), of CRYOPORT, INC., a Nevada corporation (the "Company").
+This Warrant Certificate is issued under and in accordance with the Warrant Agreement, dated as of June [], 2015 (the "Warrant Agreement"), between the Company and Continental Stock Transfer & Trust Company, a New York corporation (the "Warrant Agent"), and is subject to the terms and provisions contained in the Warrant Agreement, to all of which terms and provisions the holder of this Warrant Certificate and the beneficial owners of the Warrants represented by this Warrant Certificate consent by acceptance hereof.
+In the case of any conflict between this Certificate and the Warrant Agreement, the provisions of the Warrant Agreement shall control and govern.
+1. Terms and Exercise of A Warrants. (a) Warrant Price.

-(a) Warrant Price .
 Each Warrant shall entitle the registered holder thereof, subject to the provisions of such Warrant, to purchase from the Company one share of Common Stock at the price of [\$] per share, subject to the adjustments provided in Section 2 hereof and in the last sentence of this Section 1(a).
-The term " Warran Price " as used in this Agreement refers to the price per share at which Common Stock may be purchased at the time the Warrants are exercised.
-The Company, in its sold discretion, may by notice to registered holders lower the Warrant Price at any time prior to the Expiration Date (as defined below) for a specified period of not less than 20 pusiness days.

-(b) Duration of Warrants .
-The Warrants may be exercised only during the period (" Exercise Period ") commencing on the date of issuance and terminating at 5:00 p.m., New York City time, on the Expiration Date.
-For purposes of this Agreement, the " Expiration Date " shall mean [], 2020.
-Each Warrant not exercised on operore the Expiration Date shall become void, and all rights thereunder and all rights in respect thereof shall cease at the close of business on the Expiration Date.
-The Company are extend the duration of the Warrants by delaying the Expiration Date; provided, however, that the Company shall provide notice to registered holders of the Warrants of such extension of not less than 20 days.
+The term "Warrant Price" as used in this Agreement refers to the price per share at which Common Stock may be purchased at the time the Warrants are exercised.
+The Company, in its sole discretion, may by notice to registered holders lower the Warrant Price at any time prior to the Expiration Date (as defined below) for a specified period of not less than 20 business days. (b) Duration of Warrants .
+The Warrants may be exercised only during the period ("Exercise Period") commencing on the date of issuance and terminating at 5:00 p.m., New York City time, on the Expiration Date.
+For purposes of this Agreement, the "Expiration Date" shall mean [], 2020.
+Each Warrant not exercised on or before the Expiration Date shall become void, and all rights thereunder and all rights in respect thereof shall cease at the close of business on the Expiration Date.
+The Company may extend the duration of the Warrants by delaying the Expiration Date; provided, however, that the Company shall provide notice to registered holders of the Warrants of such extension of not less than 20 days.

 (c) Exercise of Warrants.

-(i) Payment.
-Subject to the provisions of the Warrants, the Warrants may be exercised by the registered holder thereof by surrendering them at the Company with the subscription form as set forth herein duly executed and, except where otherwise permitted in accordance with Section 1(c)(ii), by paying in full in lawfur money of the United States by certified check made payable to the Company or by wire transfer of immediately available funds to an account designated by the Company (or an otherwise agreed to by the Company), the Warrant Price for each share of Common Stock as to which the Warrants are exercised and any and all applicable taxes due in connection with the exercise of the Warrants and the issuance of the Common Stock.